pramnora/python/frameworks/streamlit/README.md

 - Next, move over to your web browser software, and, type in URL:
 > localhost:5001
 ...and, there you will see the web browser output appear.

+In my own personal experience this has been a total *game changer* when it comes to writing web pages.

 -----